ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 Great!
 Now lets try to register a user!
 We want to make sure that when we register, all of the users credentials are stored in our database.
 So, when we try out our register route, we should check MongoDB to make sure our user appears there right after we regsiter!

 Now that our user is stored in our database, let's try to login and test to make sure our passport works!
 We should try to login with incorrect credentials, and then try again with correct credentials.
 If this works, we should move on to the next part!

+  If you haven't already, make sure you commit your code to github so you don't lose any changes!

 ### Single Profile Page - `views/singleProfile.hbs`